morismm99/PowerApps/M365 Management Solution/README.md

 6. Check all three lists
 7. Make sure data load and do a save

 The app has several screens that are currently not being used, not built out yet.
 This is where you can make this app your own, remove screens, add new screens/functionality, change colors, sky is the limit.
-The Incidents/Advisories, Message Center and RoadMap screens are functional and already have various filters set as you will see.
+The Incidents/Advisories, Message Center and RoadMap screens are functional and already have various filters set.